 By WomansDivorce | Answers by Brette Sember, J.D.

-Experiencing motional and physical abuse in a relationship is more common than most people realize and it affects millions of people around the world.
-For example, in the United States 1 in 4 women and 1 in 9 men have experienced some form of physical or mental abuse, sexual violence, or stalking by an intimate partner (1).
+Experiencing emotional and physical abuse in a relationship is more common than most people realize and it affects millions of people around the world.
+For example, in the United States 3 in 10 women and 1 in 10 men have experienced some form of physical abuse, sexual violence, or stalking by an intimate partner.
+And close to half of all men and women have experienced psychological abuse from an intimate partner during their lifetime (1).

-Leaving an abusive husband can be a difficult and dangerous process, and it requires careful planning and consideration.
+Leaving an abusive husband can be difficult and dangerous, and it requires careful planning to protect the safety of you and your children.
 To help you out, you'll find answers to questions women commonly have about leaving their abusive marriage on this page.
 You can also find additional articles discussing what you should take into account when leaving the abuse, including safety planning, getting a restraining order, legal considerations, emotional support, and more at the bottom of this page.

 The following answers and tips from our legal expert can help you prepare as you embark on your journey to freedom.